winya/api-docs/_posts/android/0.5/README.md

 ##### PlayerListener

 The `PlayerListener` is the most important listener, this is also a mandatory one, you must provide it, or you will receive an exception.
-The library's state is observed through this interface.
+The Player SDK's state is observed through this interface.

 ```java
 package tv.ustream.player.api;